What is Functional Testing? Types & Examples

 Key Features:

-- Selenium test script can be written in programming languages like Java, C#, Python, Ruby, PHP, Perl and JavaScript
+- Test scripts can be written in Java, C#, Python, Ruby, PHP, Perl, or JavaScript.

-- The powerful Selenium WebDriver helps you create more complex and advanced automation scripts.
+- Selenium WebDriver supports complex, advanced automation scripts.

 3) SoapUI